OKOYA624/alx-higher_level_programming/README.md

     All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5) All your files should end with a new line
-    The first line of all your files should be exactly #!/usr/bin/python3 A README.md file at the root of the repo, containing a description of the repository A README.md file, at the root of the folder of this project, is mandatory Your code should use the pycodestyle (version 2.8.*)
+    The first line of all your files should be exactly #!/usr/bin/python3 A README.md file, at the root of the folder of the project, is mandatory Your code should use the pycodestyle (version 2.8.*)
     All your files must be executable
     The length of your files will be tested using wc

-Shell Scripts
+C

     Allowed editors: vi, vim, emacs
-    All your scripts will be tested on Ubuntu 20.04 LTS All your scripts should be exactly two lines long (wc -l file should print 2) All your files should end with a new line
+    All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5) All your files should end with a new line
-    The first line of all your files should be exactly #!/bin/bash All your files must be executable

-C Scripts

-    Allowed editors: vi, vim, emacs
-    All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
-    All your files should end with a new line
     Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl You are not allowed to use global variables